π§ Design Goals and Principles¶

 We make use of pydantic's deserialization, however, even for our own internal

-structures (see schema.py
+structures (see schema.py for example).

 dataclasses (no present users)¶

-The built-in dataclasses package has similar functionality to pydantic.
+The built-in dataclasses package has similar functionality to Pydantic.
 We use/serialize them using their field information.

-dataclasses_json (llama_index)¶
+dataclasses_json (LlamaIndex)¶

-generic python (portions of llama_index and all else)¶
+Generic Python (portions of LlamaIndex and all else)¶

 TruLens-specific Data¶